cloudxabide/devops/README.md

 ## Summary
 DevOps type stuff I find useful - whatever that might mean.

-The particular Renaissance I happen to be in involves a career transition to the cloud, from a primary focus on Infrastructure and OS Platform (i.e.  Red Hat Enterprise Linux, and Red Hat Products - OpenShift, Satellite, Ansible) ...
+The particular Renaissance I happen to be traversing, involves a career transition to the cloud, from a primary focus on Infrastructure and OS Platform (i.e.  Red Hat Enterprise Linux, and Red Hat Products - OpenShift, Satellite, Ansible) ...
 I worked for AWS for a while and learned that I left my heart in....
 Washington, D.C. and went back to Red Hat.

 My past:
 * Enterprise Storage (Hitachi, EMC, NetApp, Brocade, Cisco)